ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

 - Built specialized agents for Math, Programming, and General queries.
 - Implemented a Router Agent to classify user intent and route queries appropriately.
 - Created a full-stack solution with a FastAPI backend and Streamlit frontend.
+- Integrated RAG + OCR for document-aware answers with schema/rubric guardrails.
-- Evaluated the system and observed improved reliability and modularity compared to a single-prompt baseline.
+- Evaluated the system with improved reliability and modularity compared to a single-prompt baseline.

 ### 8.2.
 Limitations